Local Authorization

 clause. - Use the returned SQL fragment when querying the database storing the data that affects authorization.

-For a more thorough description of using local authorization, see the guide on filtering lists with local data.
+For a more thorough description of using Local Authorization, see the guide on filtering lists with local data.

 When Oso evaluates authorization requests based on your policy, it aggregates sets of facts which, if true, allow the request.

-In the context of local authorization, this means that Oso needs to understand
+In the context of Local Authorization, this means that Oso needs to understand

 how to translate facts (e.g. has_role(User{"alice"}, "admin", Organization{"acme"})